What is a Calorie? | How Many Calories Makes One Pound? | Burning Calories | Walking 1 Mile Burns How Many Calories?

 Nutrition facts labels: how to read them and how to use them to lose weight.

-Taking time to study nutrition labels is a lane to weight loss and better health.
 While it may seem intimidating or frustrating to decipher the nutrition jargon, once you get used to specific areas to target amid your review, you'll soon know exactly what data to look for - and knowing such can impact your decision to purchase (or not to purchase) the product.

-Our nutrition facts label for dried cranberries is posted to your right for reference.
 We see that a serving size equals 1/3 cup of dried cranberries for 130 calories.
-Keep in mind that the recommended amount on Nutrition Fact Labels is:

 A. Based on a 2,000 calorie daily diet.